Events

 St. Vartan Park Earth Day 2025

-Thank you to the St. Vartan Park community for a wonderful fifth annual St. Vartan Park Earth Day on April 26, 2025!
+Thank you to the St. Vartan Park community for a wonderful fifth annual St. Vartan Park Earth Day on April 26, 2025.
+See the event recap video on YouTube here.

 Above and below: In the morning in the St. Vartan Park garden, State Senator Kristen Gonzalez and State Assembly Member Harvey Epstein with additional remarks of support from U.S. Congressman Jerry Nadler, Deputy Manhattan Borough President Keisha Sutton-James and St. Vartan Park Conservancy and Manhattan East Community Association (MECA) president Kevin O’Keefe demanded that the MTA provide a walk-through of the state-owned MTA green space that’s been locked from public use for decades, to help determine how the space can be open to the public.